 What Other Things Can Go Wrong with RNA and DNA Extraction

-Low yields: If you experience DNA/RNA yields lower than you expected for a sample, there are many factors to think about.
-Usually it is a lysis problem.
+If you experience DNA/RNA yields lower than you expected for a sample, there are many factors to think about.
+Usually, it is a lysis problem.
 Incomplete lysis is a major cause of low yields.
 It could also be caused by incorrect binding conditions.
-Make sure to use fresh high quality ethanol (100% 200 proof) to dilute buffers or for adding to the binding step.
-Low quality ethanol or old stocks may have taken on water and not be the correct concentration.
+Make sure to use fresh high-quality ethanol (100% 200 proof) to dilute buffers or for adding to the binding step.
+Low-quality ethanol or old stocks may have taken on water and not be the correct concentration.
 If the wash buffer is not made correctly, you may be washing off your extracted DNA or RNA.

 Go Forth and Perform Your RNA and DNA Extractions with Confidence

-Any questions?
 Any other problems with silica spin filter preps that you don’t understand?
-Let us know or ask a question in our “Questions” section and we’ll discuss!
+Let us know or ask a question in the comments below and we’ll discuss!

 Originally published on June 28, 2010.
 Updated and revised October 2021.